yesihaveidea/myrtille/DOCUMENTATION.md

 Special thanks to Catalin Trifanescu for its support.

+## Prerequisites
+Ensure the following Windows Server Roles and Features are installed on the machine on which you want to install Myrtille:
+- Remote Destop Services role (formerly Terminal Services).
+Myrtille only requires the Remote Desktop Session Host.
+You can either setup it manually (see notes and limitations below) or double click the Myrtille "RDPSetup.reg" file for automatic configuration (import registry keys).
+- Web Server role (IIS).
+Myrtille also requires .NET 4.0, which can be installed separately (using the Myrtille setup bootstrapper or a standalone installation package) or as a IIS feature.
+- Applications Server role.
+Myrtille requires the Windows Processes activation service support, through HTTP, TCP and named pipes.
+- Files Storage Service role.
+Should be installed automatically if the above roles are installed.
+Myrtille requires the files server feature in order to allow to upload/download file(s) to the connected users documents folders.

+## Network
+Add the following rules to the machine firewall:
+- "Myrtille Websockets": allow both directions TCP port 8181
+- "Myrtille Websockets Secured": allow both directions TCP port 8431

+## Installation
+- Setup.exe (preferred installation method): setup bootstrapper; automatically download and install .NET 4.0 and Microsoft Visual C++ 2015 redistributables (if not already installed), then install the Myrtille MSI package
+- Myrtille.msi: Myrtille MSI package (x86)

+If you have several RDP servers, you don't have to install Myrtille on each of them; you only have to configure them to be accessed by a Myrtille installation.

+You can either do it manually (see notes and limitations below) or copy and import the Myrtille "RDPSetup.reg" file over the servers.

+## Security
+If you want to use Myrtille through HTTPS (https://yourserver/myrtille), you have to create a self-signed SSL certificate or import a valid one (server side).
+Then, in order to use secure websockets (WSS), export this certificate into the Myrtille "ssl" folder, with private key, name "PKCS12Cert.pfx" and set a password that match the one defined into the Myrtille "Web.Config" file ("myrtille" by default).

+If not using Google Chrome (client side), see detailed comments regarding the security configuration into the Myrtille "Web.Config" file.
+You may have to add an exception for port 8431 (secure websockets) into your browser.

+In case of issues, ensure the port 8431 is not blocked by your firewall (or proxy, reverse proxy, VPN, etc.).

+## Configuration
+Both the gateway and services have their own .NET config files; the gateway also uses XDT transform files to adapt the settings depending on the current solution configuration.

+You may also play with the gateway "js/config.js" file settings to fine tune the configuration depending on your needs.

 ## Code organization
 - Myrtille.RDP: C++ code.
 FreeRDP rdp client; modified to forward the user input(s) and encode the session display into the configured image format(s).
 The modified code in FreeRDP is identified by region tags "#pragma region Myrtille" and "#pragma endregion".
 - Myrtille.Common: C# code.
 Fleck Websockets library and common helpers.